Mariners add offense to support strong effort by Yusei Kikuchi, down Tampa Bay 4-2

 After driving a ball to deep right field for an out in his first at-bat, rookie Jarred Kelenic hammered a 1-0 fastball over the fence in dead center for his fourth homer of the season that made it 3-1.

 Tampa picked up its other run against Kikuchi with two outs in the bottom of the fourth, cutting the lead to 3-2.
-Austin Meadows singled and scored from first base on Manuel Margot’s single into the corner that Jake Fraley misplayed for an error.
+Austin Meadows singled and scored from first base on Manuel Margot’s single into the corner that Fraley misplayed for an error.

 Seattle added a big insurance run in the sixth inning thanks to a pair of Rays errors.
-Toro led off with a single off lefty Ryan Sheriff.
-He advanced to second on Joey Wendle’s throwing error to first base on a groundball from Fraley.
+Toro led with a single off lefty Ryan Sheriff.
+He advanced to second on Joey Wendle’s throwing error to first base on a ground ball from Fraley.
 He later scored on a dropped throw to second for a force out and potential double play.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.